Train station: History

-The world's first recorded railway station was The Mount on the Oystermouth Railway (later to be known as the Swansea and Mumbles) in Swansea, Wales, which began passenger service in 1807, although the trains were horsedrawn rather than by locomotives.
+The world's first recorded railway station, for trains drawn by horses rather than engined locomotives, began passenger service in 1807.
+It was The Mount in Swansea, Wales, on the Oystermouth (later the Swansea and Mumbles) Railway.
+The world's oldest station for engined trains was at Heighington, on the Stockton and Darlington railway in north-east England built by George Stephenson in the early 19th century, operated by locomotive Locomotion No. 1.
+The station opened in 1827 and was in use until the 1970s.
+The building, Grade II*-listed, was in bad condition, but was restored in 1984 as an inn.
+The inn closed in 2017; in 2024 there were plans to renovate the derelict station in time for the 200th anniversary of the opening of the railway line.

 The two-storey Mount Clare station in Baltimore, Maryland, United States, which survives as a museum, first saw passenger service as the terminus of the horse-drawn Baltimore and Ohio Railroad on 22 May 1830.

 The oldest terminal station in the world was Crown Street railway station in Liverpool, England, built in 1830, on the locomotive-hauled Liverpool to Manchester line.
 The station was slightly older than the still extant Liverpool Road railway station terminal in Manchester.
 The station was the first to incorporate a train shed.
 Crown Street station was demolished in 1836, as the Liverpool terminal station moved to Lime Street railway station.
 Crown Street station was converted to a goods station terminal.